 - Disasters, explosions, fires or floods;

 - Strikes or industrial disputes;

 - Difficulty or increased costs in obtaining workers, goods or transport.

 “Intellectual Property Rights” means all intellectual property rights wherever in the world, whether registrable or non-registrable, registered or unregistered, including any application or right of application for such rights (and these “intellectual property rights” include copyright and related rights, database rights, confidential information, trade secrets, know-how, business names, trade names, trademarks, service marks, passing off rights, unfair competition rights, patents, petty patents, utility models, and rights in designs);

-“Laws” means any applicable law, statute, by law, regulation, order, regulatory policy (including any requirement or notice of any regulatory body), guidance or industry code of practice, rule of court or directives, delegated or subordinate legislation in force from time to time.
-For the avoidance of doubt, this shall include any Laws arising out of or in connection with EU Withdrawal;
+“Laws” means any applicable law, statute, by law, regulation, order, regulatory policy (including any requirement or notice of any regulatory body), guidance or industry code of practice, rule of court or directives, delegated or subordinate legislation in force from time to time;

 “New Verve” means New Verve Consulting Ltd., a company incorporated in Scotland (registration number SC408161) having its registered office at 100 West George Street, Glasgow, G2 1PP, United Kingdom;

 “Order” means the order made by the Customer when it confirms acceptance of a Proposal by any means, including by email or by issuing a purchase order pursuant to the Proposal;

 “Payment Terms” means the terms relating to invoicing and payment, as set out in the Proposal;